Web Services Testing: A Complete Guide & Free Template

 - Generate reports for immediate feedback.

-7. Execute and Analyze Results
+7. Execute and analyze the results

 Run the automation suite and evaluate results: